asadali/opa-idea-plugin/README.md

 * `opa eval` run configuration
 * `opa test` run configuration

+The plugin is compatible with all IDEA products from version `2019.2`

 # Status
 Not ready yet to be used by  end users